kubeflow/community/KUBEFLOW-GENERAL-TECHNICAL-REVIEW.md

 ### Project Installation and Configuration

-#### Describe what project installation and configuration look like.
+#### Describe what project installation and configuration look like

 Each project has its [own standalone installation guide](https://www.kubeflow.org/docs/started/installing-kubeflow/#standalone-kubeflow-components).